aydinyanik/clarisse_survival_kit/README.md

 ### Texture Converter
 Convert images to tx or other formats and vice versa.
 TextureMapFiles will be converted to TextureStreamedMapFile when converting to .tx.

+**Notice: MakeTX is currently not working on osx.
+Do not use this script on osx.**

 ![Texture_Converter Image](http://remuno.nl/wp-content/uploads/2019/02/texture_converter.png)
 [Check out the Conversion to .tx video on Vimeo](https://vimeo.com/319342502)

 ### Reconvert Selected Textures
 Scans the selected textures or child textures in the selected context for newer source files in the same directory.
 Source files that have a more recent date_modified timestamp get reconverted to the same extension of the selected texture maps.

+**Notice: MakeTX is currently not working on osx.
+Do not use this script on osx.**

 ### Quick Blend
 Select two or more items of type: Texture(any type), TextureNormalMap, Displacement, Physical Material(any Physical material) and your selection will be blended together with the appropiate blend or multiblend node.